Wholefood Soulfood Kitchen

 all ingredients needed to make vegetarian chili con carne:, garlic, onion, celery stalks, chili powder, smoked paprika powder, sweet paprika, sweetcorn, soy mince, kiedney beans, tomato paste, veggie broth, chopped tomatoes, split lentils.

 • TVP (textured vegetable protein): The soy mince acts as a meat substitute in this vegan chili recipe.
 It's often available in bigger grocery stores, health food stores or online.
+Could be replaced with Tofu Ground Beef.

 • Onion: I prefer using red onion for this recipe but any other type would work.